"Everything goes to the State"

 - then parents, and if there are none of them

 - then brothers and sisters, etc.

-Assets go to the next-of-kin according to a formula set by legislation that is different in each State, and the formulae can cause problems because they are so behind the times.
+Assets go to the next-of-kin according to a formula set by legislation.
+In Victoria the spouse/partner takes the whole estate.

 "JUST DO IT - MAKE A WILL".

 (Our WILL KIT shows you how to do the vital stuff - name executor(s) & beneficiaries).